-Seamus is one of just a handful of solicitors in the country to be on The Law Society’s Specialist Panel for Clinical Negligence.
-He also holds Senior Litigator status with the Association of Personal Injury Lawyers (APIL).
+Seamus holds Senior Litigator status with the Association of Personal Injury Lawyers (APIL).

-He is understood to be the first solicitor in legal history to secure an unlawful killing verdict against an NHS Trust, in the groundbreaking inquest of Cabrera.
+He is understood to be the first solicitor in legal history to secure an unlawful killing verdict against an NHS Hospital Trust, in the ground breaking inquest of Cabrera.